RitzVanille/HengillSeismicityForecastingModels/README.md

 ## Data
 ### Seismic data
 The seismic catalogue can be acquired openly through FDSN servers: http://www.coseismiq.ethz.ch/en/dissemination/catalogs/.
+The data provided runs from Dec.
+2018 to Aug.
+2021.
 We use the medium quality catalogue (SED_auto_MQ, event score >-5, within the Hengill regional limits).
 A statistical analysis of the whole dataset shows that the overall magnitude of completeness (Mc) is 0.3, with a b-value of 0.93.
 For all models, we assume the Mc=0.3 and filter the catalogue above this magnitude.
 ![alt text](https://github.com/RitzVanille/HengillSeismicityForecastingModels/raw/main/Data/Catalogue_Statistics.png "Statistical analysis of the SED_auto_MQ catalogue")